BoredDynasty/BoredDynasty/README.md

 Heya Guys!
 Im Dynasty! (or i like to call myself that)

 Coder and Minimalist UI Designer
-> I can also build too!
+> I can build too!

 Languages;
 - `Javascript`